-Variance (\$,000) Operating income forecast explanatory notes Trend Variance (\$,000) Operating income forecast explanatory notes Trend Recognition of income received in 2020/21 from Commonwealth Home Support Programme in accordance with Accounting Standards tying funding to the timing of service delivery.
-8 (367) St Kilda Festival income reduced by \$0.37 million due the COVID-19 recovery environment leading to a reduction in user fee and sponsorship income.
-This has been offset by \$0.37 million reduction in expenses across the St Kilda Festival and Yalukut Weelam Ngargee. • The number of properties in the municipality has increased by 430 and an increased take up of the larger 240 litre domestic waste bins than budgeted.
+Variance (\$,000) Operating income forecast explanatory notes Trend (367) St Kilda Festival income reduced by \$0.37 million due the COVID-19 recovery environment leading to a reduction in user fee and sponsorship income.
+This has been offset by \$0.37 million reduction in expenses across the St Kilda Festival and Yalukut Weelam Ngargee.
 0 (171) Closures of community facilities due to COVID-19 restrictions have resulted in reduced income.
-This is offset by matching expenditure reduction. • Election income received in August for prior year council elections (not budgeted).
-8 110 Grant awarded from Department of Jobs, Precinct and Regions for Fishermans Bend Program 2021-22 to cover additional expenditure.
-0 Additional Department of Transport funded Safety Improvements at Mountain Street South Melbourne, Chapel Street St Kilda and Pickles Street/Bridge St Port Melbourne which were not budgeted.
-8 (2,403) Parking Infringement revenue forecast has been reduced to reflect the loss of income incurred due to the COVID-19 restrictions since July, and State government restrictions on enforcement (enforcement activity has been limited to safety and red signed areas since early August).
-8 150 Greater than anticipated planning application fees received year to date.
-8 (2,179) 8 3,357 Additional development contribution for open space expected in St Kilda Hill, Montague and Sandridge neighbourhoods.
-0 (2,179) Paid parking forecast has been reduced to reflect the loss of income incurred due to lockdowns since July.
+This is offset by matching expenditure reduction.
+0 110 Grant awarded from Department of Jobs, Precinct and Regions for Fishermans Bend Program 2021-22 to cover additional expenditure.
+0 [2,403] Parking Infringement revenue forecast has been reduced to reflect the loss of income incurred due to the COVID-19 restrictions since July, and State government restrictions on enforcement (enforcement activity has been limited to safety and red signed areas since early August).
+8 (2,179) Paid parking forecast has been reduced to reflect the loss of income incurred due to lockdowns since July.
 This has limited work-based car travel and general visitation to and within the city.
-Successful funding from the Victorian Government as part of the COVID Safe Outdoor Activation Fund 2021.
-Including \$0.8 million for Immediate Outdoor Activations and \$0.7 million for Semi-permanent and 0 (2,280) At the 18 August Council meeting, Council agreed to provide \$2.3 million of support including rent waivers to Council tenants, rental waivers to South Melbourne Market Stallholders, and footpath trading permit fee waivers. Θ Permanent Outdoor Precinct Establishment.
-Both allocations are offset by additional expenditure.
-(207) Traffic Blackspot project Alma Rd and Alexandra Street, St Kilda project contingent on external funding which has not eventuated.
-Project not 50 per cent of Victorian Grants Commission general funding received in 0 going ahead.
-2020/21 which was ringfenced in reserve.
-This is offset by drawdown on reserve in 2021/22.
-(364) Child Care Gap fee waiver mandated by Commonwealth Government whilst Victoria is impacted by COVID-19 restrictions.
-0 Net reduction in Grant Income due to receipt in prior year offset against tied grants.
-Including Wattie Watson Oval Construction, Point Ormond Playground, South Melbourne Market External Food Hall Upgrade and 0 (100) St Kilda Esplanade Market Income reduction for the period July to October due to COVID-19 restrictions resulting in market closure. Θ other projects offset against grants received in advance for EcoCentre Redevelopment.
-(100) South Melbourne Market parking income reduction for the period July to October due to COVID-19 restrictions resulting in reduced attendance. Θ
+8 (2,280) At the 18 August Council meeting, Council agreed to provide \$2.3 million of support including rent waivers to Council tenants, rental waivers to South Melbourne Market Stallholders, and footpath trading permit fee waivers.
+8 (207) Traffic Blackspot project Alma Rd and Alexandra Street, St Kilda project contingent on external funding which has not eventuated.
+Project not going ahead.
+8 [364] Child Care Gap fee waiver mandated by Commonwealth Government whilst Victoria is impacted by COVID-19 restrictions.
+8 (100) St Kilda Esplanade Market Income reduction for the period July to October due to COVID-19 restrictions resulting in market closure.
+8 (100) South Melbourne Market parking income reduction for the period July to October due to COVID-19 restrictions resulting in reduced attendance.
+8